-To conclude, as regards, in particular, the exchange rate utilised for the translation into Euro of the income statement and statement of financial position amounts expressed in Venezuelan bolivares, it is pointed out that during the Q1 2016, the local government changed the country's currency system.
-Namely, through Exchange Rate Regulation (Convenio Cambiario) no. 35, published in Official Journal no. 40.865 of 9 March 2016, the Central Bank of Venezuela, in collaboration with the national executive, enacted two foreign exchange mechanisms:
+To conclude, as regards, in particular, the exchange rate utilised for the translation into Euro of the income statement and statement of financial position amounts expressed in Venezuelan bolivares, it is pointed out that during the Q1r 2016, the local government changed the country's currency system.
+Namely, through Exchange Rate Regulation No. 35, published in Official Journal no. 40.865 of 9 March 2016, the Central Bank of Venezuela, in collaboration with the government executive, enacted two foreign exchange mechanisms:

-• A Protected Exchange Rate - DIPRO - representing a preferential rate reserved for the purchase of "essential goods and services";
+- A Protected Exchange Rate DIPRO representing a preferential rate reserved for the purchase of "essential goods and services"; - A Supplementary Market Fluctuating Exchange Rate DICOM representing, as indicated by the Venezuelan Government, the exchange rate to be applied to the wide range of commercial transactions.

-• A Supplementary Market Fluctuating Exchange Rate - DICOM - representing, as indicated by the Venezuelan Government, the exchange rate to be applied to the wide range of commercial transactions.
-In the light of the above, from 10 March 2016, the Parent's management adopted the DICOM as the exchange rate for the translation of foreign currency transactions.
-This has required the revision of the estimates for the measurement of the items expressed in local currency, regarding amounts calculated up to the reporting date, as well as the updating of budgeted amounts for the entire lifetime of the railway works under way in the area.
-The comprehensive net income statement effects recorded in 2016, regarding the updating of these estimates, are not especially significant because a reduction to a minimum of the discrepancy between the items expressed in bolivares was implemented starting from previous years, also following the gradual reduction of operating activities of the Group in the area.
+In the light of the above, from 10 March 2016, the Parent management adopted the DICOM as the exchange rate for the conversion of foreign currency transactions.
+This has required the revision of the estimates for the valuation of the items expressed in local currency, regarding amounts calculated up to the date of the financial statement, as well as the updating of budgeted amounts for the entire lifetime of the railway works under way in the area.
+The comprehensive net economic effects recorded in 2016, regarding the updating of these estimates, are not especially significant, starting from previous years, with reduction to a minimum of the discrepancy between the items expressed in bolivares, also following the gradual reduction of operating activities of the Group in the area.